 Using Apply All or Revert All on a Prefab instance will not affect default overrides.
 The only way to apply or revert a default override is to use the context menu for the property itself.
 This corresponds to the methods PrefabUtility.ApplyPropertyOverride and PrefabUtility.RevertPropertyOverride.

 Since they are not affected by most apply and revert operations, default overrides that are overridden don't get a blue margin in the Inspector like other overridden properties do.
 They also don’t show up as overrides in the Overrides dropdown.
-They are however shown in bold in the Inspector to indicate they are overridden.
+They are however bold when overridden in order to make it possible to tell of they are overridden or not.

 Default overrides only exists for the root GameObject (and its Transform/RectTransform) in an outermost Prefab instance.
 This includes outermost Prefab instances inside other Prefabs, as seen in Prefab Mode.